ryancontento/blog/ryancontentoblog/content/posts/blazor-component-lifecycle.md

 This example shows a list of strings with 3 items being added.
 If you were to watch this output, you will see that first “hello” will print, then 2 seconds later, both “ World” and “!” will print.
 It is understandable if you would have expected each await to complete before moving on to the next await, but that is not the case.

-This leads us nicely into the final method we will go over in this post.
-If we were to want the state of the component this example list is part of, we would need to call the StateHasChanged() method after each append to the list.

 ## StateHasChanged()

-The final method we need to mention is StateHasChanged().
+The final lifecycle method we need to mention is StateHasChanged().
 This method will notify the render tree that the state of the component has changed.
 This method call is usually handled by the other lifecycle methods, but I have come across a handful of situations where an explicit call of StateHasChanged() was needed.

 ## Bonus Method: Dispose()